junqing-zhang/junqing-zhang.github.io/_pages/professional-activities.md

 # Technical Conference Co-Chair
+* Co-Chairs of Communication and Information Security Symposium at IEEE International Conference on Communications (ICC) 2027
 * Co-Chairs of AI and Machine Learning for Communications and Networking (AMCN) Symposium at [International Conference on Computing, Networking and Communications (ICNC 2026)](http://www.conf-icnc.org/2026/){:target="_blank"}
 * Co-Chairs of AI and Machine Learning for Communications and Networking (AMCN) Symposium at [International Conference on Computing, Networking and Communications (ICNC 2025)](http://www.conf-icnc.org/2025/){:target="_blank"}
 * Co-Chairs of Signal Processing for Communications Symposium at IEEE International Conference on Communications (ICC) 2023